samsbaxter/L1JetEnergyCorrections/README.md

 4) Make some plots from these pairs, and calculate calibrations constants, etc

 ### Produce Ntuples
 Look at `/python/l1Ntuple_cfg.py`.
 Do `cmsRun l1NTuple_cfg.py` to run over some GEN-SIM-RAW MC.
 This should produce a ntuple with L1Extra trees.
-Note that at the moment, we hijack the cenJet collection of L1ExtraTree for our GenJets/GctInternJets, so we hve to make clones of the L1ExtraProducer for these.
-Perhaps I should write an EDAnalyzer?
+Note that at the moment, we hijack the cenJet collection of L1ExtraTree for our GenJets/GctInternJets, so we have to make clones of the L1ExtraTreeProducer for these. `GctInternJetToL1Jet` & `GenJetToL1Jet` are the EDProducers (see `/plugins`) that turn GCT internal jets and GenJet collections into L1JetParticle collections.
+Then you can pass them to any L1ExtraTreeProducer.

 ### Produce matching jet pairs
 This is done in `bin/RunMatcher`.
 You can run it easily by doing `RunMatcher <options>`.
 For command-line options, do `RunMatcher --help`.
 As a minimum, you need an input Ntuple and output filename.